tmtxt/tmtxt.github.com/_drafts/2023-08-17-mistakes-of-a-software-engineer-building-software-instead-of-building-product.md

 changes every day.
 Spending time making one thing perfect means getting nothing done.

 > Perfect is the enemy of good

+# Why Building Product instead of Software?

+Let's ask these questions
+- Do the users care if you are using latest technology or not?
+- Do they care if you have spent a lot of effort to develop a feature on your own or do they care if you use a third party solution?
+- Do they care if you have some tech debt to resolve?
+- Do they care if you use PHP to develop? 🤣

+Sadly, the answer to all those questions is NO. They don't really care.
+All they care is their problems.
+Building Product is to deliver User Values, and that's what matters to your customers.

+Also, a good technology doesn't always mean a good product if it doesn't solve user problems.
+Even a shitty technology sometimes is a suitable choice because it does the job.
+And then, it simply becomes a high quality one.

+A better product, of course, helps generating better revenue.
+By providing what the customers need, you can attract new clients, retain the existing ones longer and reduce the churn rate.

+> “Start with the customer experience and work backwards to the technology.
+You can’t start with the technology and try to figure out where you’re gonna try to sell it” - Steve Jobs

+# When to apply?

+However, you don't always need to apply that mindset.
+If you are working in an outsourcing company or in a large organization, where all the requirements are clearly defined, sometimes it's better to just build the software.

+Building Product mindset is more suitable for startup or small/medium product company, where you have to move fast, where nothing is clear and the requirements change everyday.

+# To be continued

+In the next post, I'll show some real examples and examine the problems as well as come up with the solution that we can use.